shizhediao/DaVinci/README.md

 ## Prefix Language Models are Unified Modal Learners

-This is the official PyTorch implementation of the <a href="https://arxiv.org/abs/2206.07699">DaVinci paper</a>.
+This is the official PyTorch implementation of the ICLR 2023 paper entitled <a href="https://arxiv.org/abs/2206.07699">Write and Paint: Generative Vision-Language Models are Unified Modal Learners</a>.
 This repository supports pre-training on custom datasets, as well as finetuning on (1) text understanding, (2) image understanding, (3) text-to-image generation, (4) image-to-text generation, (5) multi-modal understanding tasks.
 Our implementation is built on the source code from <a href="https://github.com/salesforce/ALBEF">ALBEF</a>.